rhman-ibrahim/rhman-ibrahim/README.md

 and front-end base (SPA: Single page application) which is available as a docker image and an NPM package.

-- So for a new project, assuming it's code is `XY`, 'Schema' developes it based on the functionality needed,
+- So for a new project, assuming it's labeled `XY`, using 'Petrichor' I develope it based on the functionality needed only,

 by combing one or more applications with the new application, as: `EN + XY`, `EN + OR + XY`,